 The rapporteurs are aware that IGM practices are a global issue, which can't be solved on a national level alone.
-However, this report illustrates why Ireland is a State Party to which it would be timely and appropriate to issue strong recommendations.
+However, this report illustrates why the UK is a State party to which it would be timely and most appropriate to issue strong recommendations.